gajendhir/csspages/cssdisplay.md

 # Display in CSS

-The property *display* provides several values that allow you to control the flow of layout in interesting ways.
+**display** is probably the single most used property to manipulate how the different elements will be rendered on the web-page.

 ## List of values for `display`